Link Search Menu Expand Document

 /home/pkiuser/certdog/crlwebapps/certdog#crl/rootca.crl

-Just update the to the correct path manually
+Just update the to the correct path manually.

 OCSP API End Point URL